uyar/piculet/docs/source/overview.rst

 The preprocessing and extraction stages are expressed as part of a scraping specification.
-The specification is a mapping which can be stored in a file format that can represent a mapping, such as JSON or YAML.
+The specification is a mapping which can be stored in a file format that can represent a mapping, such as JSON.
 Details about the specification are given in later chapters.

 Command-line interface